v-goncharenko/data-science-template/README.md

 Next run `poetry install` to check your final state are even with configs.

-After that commit changes to git and commit them `git add pyproject.toml poetry.lock`
+After that add changes to git and commit them `git add pyproject.toml poetry.lock`

 Finally add `pre-commit` hooks to git: `pre-commit install`